Thermodynamics of decoherence: Pure decoherence

 where $\hat{\Pi}_n=\ket{n}\bra{n}$ is a projector onto the eigenstate of $\hat{H}_S$ with eigenvalue $\varepsilon_{n}$, $\hat{V}_{n}$ is a generic operator acting on the bath, and $g_{n}$ is a coupling constant.
 The initial state is taken to be an uncorrelated product $\hat{\rho}(0) = \hat{\rho}_S(0) \otimes \hat{\rho}_B(0)$, where $\hat{\rho}_B(0)=e^{-\beta \hat{H}_{B}}/Z_{B}$ is a thermal state of the bath with inverse temperature and partition function $Z_{B}= \Tr[e^{-\beta\hat{H}_{B}}]$.
 After a time $t$, the state is given by $\hat{\rho}(t) = e^{-i \hat{H} t} \hat{\rho}(0) e^{i\hat{H}t}$ (we use units where $\hbar=1$).
 In the eigenbasis of $\hat{H}_S$, the reduced state $\hat{\rho}_S(t) = \Tr_B[\hat{\rho}(t)]$ has matrix elements $\hat{\rho}^{mn}_S(t) = \langle m|\hat{\rho}_S(t)|n\rangle$ given by

 where $\langle\bullet\rangle_B = \Tr_B[ \bullet\hat{\rho}_B(0)]$ denotes a thermal average and we defined

 which describes the bath dynamics conditioned on state $\ket{n}$.
-Eq.~\eqref{reduced_state_matrix_elements} states that the diagonal matrix elements ($m=n$) are constant, while the off-diagonal elements ($m\neq n$) are proportional to the overlap $\langle e^{i \hat{H}_n t} e^{-i\hat{H}_m t}\rangle_B$, which decays in time whenever $\hat{H}_m\neq \hat{H}_n$ so that the bath carries information on the open system's state.
+Eq.~\eqref{reduced_state_matrix_elements} states that the diagonal matrix elements ($m=n$) are constant~\footnote{This identifies the system energy eigenstates $\{\ket{n}\}$ as the pointer states selected by the environment.}, while the off-diagonal elements ($m\neq n$) are proportional to the overlap $\langle e^{i \hat{H}_n t} e^{-i\hat{H}_m t}\rangle_B$, which decays in time whenever $\hat{H}_m\neq \hat{H}_n$ so that the bath carries information on the open system's state.